Tracycccc/tracy-data-visualization/Final project part II.md

 **Questions:**
 - Is the structure logical enough?
 Is it easy to follow?
 Would it be better to put foward the two factors one by one following with the corresponding reasons and analysis?
+- Due to data collection, there is a time unmatch among graphs (e.g. some graphs end in 2013 and some in 2017).
+Will that be a problem to you?
+- Will the story be too long?
+Is there any part that is unnecessary?
 - Does the topic interest you?
-Is there anything you expect to see but I fail to include? unmatch of the periods
+Is there anything you expect to see but I fail to include?
-Will the story be too long?
-Any part that is unnecessary?
-Will it be better to make the conclusion as the setup?
-E.g. start with "Chinese are getting overweight" and then follow with reasons from the perspective of diet composition.
+- Follow-up question: If you would like to see the health issues, how do you think I should change the structure?
+Shall I include it in the end as a conclusion/resolution?
+Or will it be better to make it as the setup?

 #### Findings from interviews
+It is concise story that follows a logical way.
+The time unmatch in not that important, as people care more about the trend, though it will be a pity that they cannot see the most updated data.
+However, when it comes to "diet", the first thing that comes to people will be health.
+Therefore, people are more interested in how what we eat is compared to the standard/suggested diet and any health issues (e.g. obesity) along with current diet.
+It seems better if I throw out a phenomenon first and then perform analysis.
+It will be more straightforward and attractive.

 #### Implementation plan
+- Search for most recent data about the visualizations
+- Add Chinese obesity visualization.
+Start with "Chinese are getting overweight" statement and then follow with reasons from the perspective of diet composition.

 ### Next step
 - Adjust based on feedback
-- Pictures & text & format to finish the story in Shorthand
+- Add pictures & text & format to finish the story in Shorthand
 - Polish the graphs
 - Complete citations
+- Practice & rehearsal